IgorDrgonec/VectorBT-Flask/docs/docs/examples/basic-rsi-strategy.md

 ![](/assets/images/examples_rsi_heatmap.svg)

-We can observe entire regions of hyperparameter combinations that yield positive results.
+We can observe entire regions of parameter combinations that yield positive results.

 ### Using columns

 As you might have read in [Fundamentals](/documentation/fundamentals), vectorbt loves processing multi-dimensional data.
-In particular, it's built around the idea that you can represent each asset, period, hyperparameter combination, and a backtest in general, as a column in a two-dimensional array.
+In particular, it's built around the idea that you can represent each asset, period, parameter combination, and a backtest in general, as a column in a two-dimensional array.

 Instead of computing everything in a loop (which isn't too bad but usually executes magnitudes slower than a vectorized solution) we can change our code to accept parameters as arrays.
-A function that takes such array will automatically convert multiple hyperparameters into multiple columns.
+A function that takes such array will automatically convert multiple parameters into multiple columns.
 A big benefit of this approach is that we don't have to collect our results, put them in a list, and convert into a DataFrame - it's all done by vectorbt!

-First, define the hyperparameters that we would like to test:
+First, define the parameters that we would like to test:

 ```pycon
 >>> windows = list(range(8, 21))